Bruce Pearl: Auburn (2014–2025)

-In 2019, Pearl's team tied for 4th in the conference and won the SEC Conference tournament by beating Tennessee handily in the championship game 84–64, giving Auburn their 2nd tournament championship.
-In the 2019 NCAA tournament, Pearl's Auburn team narrowly defeated #12 seed New Mexico State 78–77 in the first round.
+In 2019, Pearl's team tied for 4th in the conference and won the SEC Conference tournament by beating Tennessee handily in the championship game 84–64, giving Auburn their 2nd SEC tournament championship.
+In the 2019 NCAA tournament, seeded #5, Pearl's Auburn team narrowly defeated #12 seed New Mexico State 78–77 in the first round.
 Auburn subsequently topped #4 seed Kansas 89–75 to advance to its first Sweet Sixteen appearance in 16 years.
-Auburn then beat #1 seed North Carolina 97–80 to advance to the Elite Eight, before defeating #2 seed Kentucky 77–71 in overtime to advance to Auburn's first ever Final Four.
-Auburn became only the second team in NCAA history to defeat the three winningest programs in college basketball history, Kansas, North Carolina, and Kentucky in the same season.
+Auburn then beat No. 1 seed North Carolina 97–80 to advance to the Elite Eight, before defeating #2 seed Kentucky 77–71 in overtime to advance to Auburn's first ever Final Four.
+Auburn became only the second team in NCAA history to defeat the three winningest programs in college basketball history, (Kansas, North Carolina, and Kentucky) in the same season.
 Auburn lost to Virginia in the Final Four, 63–62.

-The 2020 season would be successful for Pearl and the Tigers with the team finishing second in the SEC with a 25-6 record prior to the cancellation of the season due to COVID-19.
+The 2020 season would be successful for Pearl and the Tigers with the team finishing second in the SEC with a 25–6 record before the cancellation of the season due to COVID-19.

+2021 was a dip in form for Pearl, after previous success.
+The Tigers fell from 25-6 in the preceding year to 13-14, which was only Pearl’s second losing record as a head coach.

+In December 2021, the Tigers were placed on four years' probation for violations involving failure to monitor his assistant coaches while not promoting an atmosphere of compliance.
+Pearl was suspended for two games as well.
+This was Pearl's second NCAA sanctioning in less than a decade, the first one coming in 2011 while at the University of Tennessee.

 2022 was a historic season for Pearl and Auburn, Pearl led the Tigers to the programs first ever #1 ranking in the AP Poll.
-The Tigers would win the SEC regular season championship and set a program record for regular season wins but would fall in the Round of 32 to Miami.
+The Tigers would win the SEC regular season championship and set a program record for regular season wins, but would fall in the Round of 32 to Miami.
 Following the season, Pearl led the Tigers to make draft history as well.
-Auburn poward forward Jabari Smith Jr. was selected number three overall in the 2022 NBA draft, making him the highest draft pick in program history.
+Auburn power forward Jabari Smith Jr. was selected number 3 overall in the 2022 NBA draft, making him the highest draft pick in program history.
 Auburn center Walker Kessler was also selected in the first round at pick twenty-two, marking the first time that Auburn has had multiple players taken in the first round.

 Also during the 2022 season, Pearl signed an eight-year, $50.2 million contract extension.
-The new deal went into affect after the season and keeps Pearl at Auburn until 2030 at a $5.4 million base salary that increases by $250,000 each year.
+The new deal went into effect after the season and was to keep Pearl at Auburn until 2030 at a $5.4 million base salary that increases by $250,000 each year.